RebeccaChen0601/Big-Data-Projects/assignment1.md

 **Question 4.
 (3 points) How many distinct PMI pairs did you extract?
 Use -threshold 10.**

+Answer:

-Question 5.
+**Question 5.
 (6 points) What's the pair (x, y) (or pairs if there are ties) with the highest PMI?
 Use -threshold 10.
 Similarly, what's the pair with the lowest (negative) PMI?
 Use the same threshold.
-Write a sentence or two to explain these results.
+Write a sentence or two to explain these results.**

+Answer:

-Question 6.
+**Question 6.
 (6 points) What are the three words that have the highest PMI with "tears" and "death"? -threshold 10.
-And what are the PMI values?
+And what are the PMI values?**

+Answer: